-After 40 years, Flixborough still ranks as the worst mainland process plant disaster in the UK.
+After 40 years Flixborough still ranks as the worst mainland process plant disaster in the UK.
 The paper will review the official report into the disaster and, drawing on current standards and more recent incidents, will consider how relevant the lessons are to the process industry today.
 Aspects which will be covered include:

-- the control of modifications;
+- The control of modifications

-- understanding of vapour cloud explosions;
+- Understanding of vapour cloud explosions

-- occupied buildings;
+- Occupied buildings

-- competence and organisational change;
+- Competence and organisational change.

-- safety culture.
+- Safety culture

-Particular emphasis will be given to issue of management competence and the organisational changes that took place on the site before the incident occurred.
-It will question whether the systems advocated today would be fully effective in dealing with the unplanned changes that were at the root of the disaster.
+Particular emphasis will be given to issue of management competence and the organisational changes which took place on the site before the incident occurred.
+It will question whether the systems advocated today would be fully effective in dealing with the unplanned changes which were at the root of the disaster.